Von der Leyen proposes 'green deal' for EU | DW | 16.07.2019

 "Our most pressing challenge is keeping our planet healthy," von der Leyen told EU lawmakers, adding that she will propose legislation within her first 100 days to make Europe the "first climate neutral continent in the world by 2050."

+The way Von der Leyen was nominated has caused controversy among some parties and has resulted in a coalition of Green, euroskeptic and left-wing MEPs refusing to vote for her on principle.

-The three main mainstream groups in the parliament are expected to back her, but the Greens and the far-left will not.
-Green parties made their strongest ever showing in European elections earlier this year and Von der Leyen is hoping to win them over.
+Green parties made their strongest ever showing in European elections earlier this year and Von der Leyen is still hoping to win them over.

+European representatives from Germany's center-left Social Democrats (SPD) have also threatened to give their votes to someone else.

 Read more: Who is Ursula von der Leyen, the surprise compromise as European Commission president?